minhlongvuSheridan/Face_Recognition/README.md

 # Introduction
+This is the project that mark my first step in AI field.
+If you look at several videos on *Face Recognition* on youtube, you will see that their speed is kind of slow.
+This is because the face recognition stage is inherently slow.
+For every new frame, they do the recognition right after the recognition. <br/>
+(add diagram of YOLO and Recognition here)
+For improvement, I add the tracking phase where we only need to the recognition stage very few times.
+If the model has high score of recognition for a face, that recognizied face will be tracked and won't go through the recognition again as long as it keep its ID.
+The result is really good with the improvement from 5 FPS up to 30 FPS almost all the time.
+It<br/>
+(add diagram of YOLO,tracking and Recognition here)
 # Run scripts
 There are two files: **main.py** for face recognition with tracking and **facenet_no_sort.py** for face recognition without tracking.
 To run scripts, open your terminal and run those commands